Batching

 )

-Resolvers can also access context like any other Effect and there are many different ways of creating resolvers.
-You may want to check the reference documentation of the RequestResolver module next.
+Resolvers can also access the context like any other Effect, and there are many different ways to create resolvers.
+For further details, consider exploring the reference documentation for the RequestResolver module.

 Defining Queries